yokola95/pytorch-tensorfm/README.md

    proceed to run the ML models on the train-validation-test datasets.

-# Instructions: How to run a dataset on ephemeral instance
+# Instructions: How to run a dataset on a local environment

 1. Copy the code to the dedicated folder.
 Install all requirements.